SOC 1 Type 2 Compliance Audit FAQ

 Why is SOC 1 Used?

-One of the most important reports for third-party (vendor) and SOX compliance is the SOC 1 Type 2 Audit.
+One of the most important reports for third-party (vendor) data security, and SOX compliance is the SOC 1 Type 2 Attestation (some call Audit).

 The AT-C section 320 section provides guidance on “Reporting on an Examination of Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting”.